May I observe a class before joining?

 All classes are taught by experienced Fudokan instructors.

-Rank exams for kendo and iaido are held regionally several times each year.
+Rank exams for kendo and iaido are held regionally several times each year, under the auspices of regional kendo federations.
 Access to exams will be made available to members who are determined to be ready by their instructor.
-Rank promotion is only one dimension of training, a means to measure progress.
+Rank promotion is only one dimension of training, a means of measuring progress.
 Being involved in a martial art is a lifelong journey.
 Rank is only important insofar as you are learning more about the art and yourself.

 Do I have to buy my own gear?